§ 5-38-2. Duties of department of business regulation Advisory board.

 (e) The board may recommend to the director of the department of business regulation that the director license qualified applicants.

 (f) The board may meet at least once a month or more often upon the call of the chairperson or director of the department of business regulation.

-(g) To recommend to the director of the department of business regulation to revoke, suspend or take other disciplinary action with respect to facilities, corporations or persons licensed under this chapter.
+(g) To recommend to the director of the department of business regulation to revoke, suspend, or take other disciplinary action with respect to facilities, corporations, or persons licensed under this chapter.

-(h) To adopt and publish with the prior approval of the director of the department of business regulation rules of procedure and other regulations in accordance with the Administrative Procedure Act, chapter 35 of title 42.
+(h) To adopt and publish, with the prior approval of the director of the department of business regulation, rules of procedure and other regulations in accordance with the administrative procedure act, chapter 35 of title 42.

 (i) The board members shall receive no compensation.

-(j) Following each monthly board meeting, the board may, if consistent with the public interest, submit any: (1) unresolved issue reasonably related to its jurisdiction under this statute to the director of the department of business regulation for his or her review at his or her discretion; or (2) seek a declaratory ruling pursuant to central management regulation 3 ("declaratory rulings and petitions from the director") as to any unresolved issue within the scope of this statute.
+(j) Following each monthly board meeting, the board may, if consistent with the public interest, submit any: (1) Unresolved issue reasonably related to its jurisdiction under this statute to the director of the department of business regulation for his or her review at his or her discretion; or (2) Seek a declaratory ruling pursuant to central management regulation 3 ("declaratory rulings and petitions from the director") as to any unresolved issue within the scope of this statute.

-(k) Board members shall continue to serve until their
+(k) Board members shall continue to serve until their replacement is named.

 (P.L.
 1974, ch.
 111, § 2; P.L.
 1979, ch.
 349, § 8; P.L.
 1980, ch.
 226, § 19; P.L.
 1983, ch.
 253, § 4; P.L.
 1985, ch.
 181, art.
 13, § 2; P.L.
 1994, ch.
 357, § 1; P.L.
 1998, ch.
 117, § 1; P.L.
 2005, ch.
 201, § 1; P.L.
 2008, ch.
 100, art.
 33, § 1.)